gml-support/gml-support.github.io/MoreInfo/Thirdparty.md

 # Third-party plugins support

+In 1.6.0 this feature is removed in this extension, an new extension will released after.

 GML Support currently provides support for the following plugins:

  Plugins | Syntax highlighting | Code typings | Remarks